-It follows that $\ResNoise=1$ for the conventional MVDR in this single-microphone case.
-Notice that, since the non-modulated target power $\targetPow$ is always preserved thanks to the distortionless response constraint, noise reduction corresponds to output SNR improvements.
 It is also worth noting that, when $\interfPow = 0$, \cref{eq:res_noise_cmvdr} matches the minimum achievable mean-squared error in estimating one complex RV from another when the two have correlation $\rho$ (see \cite[Eq.~33]{kasasbeh_noise_2017,adali_optimization_2014}).

+The theoretical prediction in \cref{eq:res_noise_cmvdr:factor} is validated in \cref{fig:theory_eta_vs_rho}, where the statistics used in the cMPDR are estimated from 200 realizations.

-By inspecting \cref{eq:res_noise_cmvdr:factor}, we draw the following conclusions.
-First, the residual noise power of the cMVDR beamformer is strictly less than that of the MVDR beamformer when $\rho \neq 0$.
-As a result, the cMVDR improves the subband SNR, unlike the single- or multichannel Wiener filter, which does not affect the SNR in the subband.
+\Cref{eq:res_noise_cmvdr:factor,fig:theory_eta_vs_rho} reveal the following properties.
+First, the relative residual noise factor of the cMPDR beamformer is strictly less than 1 when $\rho \neq 0$.
+As a result, the cMPDR improves the subband SNR, unlike the single- or multichannel Wiener filter, which does not affect it.
 Second, the amount of noise reduction increases with increasing correlation.
-Noise reduction also improves when the power of the modulated target component, $\interfPow$, is smaller.
-In the limiting case of purely harmonic noise ($|\rho| = 1$) and negligible interferer power ($\interfPow \rightarrow 0$), the residual noise is exactly zero.
-Third, the cMVDR beamformer becomes less effective at higher SNRs.
-For instance, if the target signal components have equal power, $\interfPow = \targetPow = 100 \cdot \noisePow$ (\SI{20}{\decibel} SNR), then $\ResNoise \approx 1 - \rho^2 \cdot 0.01 \approx 1$, meaning the residual noise is approximately the same as for the conventional MVDR.
-Finally, in the more general case of arbitrary $\cycSize$ (derivations omitted), the residual noise is found to decrease monotonically with the number of frequency shifts $\cycSize$ when $\rho \neq 0$ and $\noisePow > 0$.
+Noise reduction also increases as the power of the modulated target component $\interfPow$ decreases.
+In the limiting case of purely harmonic noise ($|\rho| = 1$) and negligible modulated target interfering power ($\interfPow \rightarrow 0$), the residual noise is exactly zero.
+Third, the cMPDR becomes less effective when the modulated target component has high power, which typically occurs at higher SNRs.
+For instance, if $\interfPow = \targetPow = 100 \cdot \noisePow$ (\SI{20}{\decibel} SNR), then $\ResNoise \approx 1 - \rho^2 \cdot 0.01 \approx 1$, meaning the residual noise is approximately the same as for the conventional MPDR.